 - Don't leave your dog in a yard or dog park that has not been landscaped.
 If it's just dirt and dust, that's what your dog is inhaling all day.
 Grass or desert rock/gravel is better.

 - Don't walk or run your dog in open desert areas or undeveloped dusty lots.

 - Don't walk your dog during dust storms or haboobs.

-- Be aware of symptoms, and have your dog examined by a veterinarian if they arise.
+- Be aware of symptoms, and have your dog examined by a veterinarian if they become symptomatic.
+It's not just a cough.
 Valley Fever can spread to other organs.